Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 Tick Prevention Products for Dogs

 There are a lot of tick prevention products out there that are marketed for helping dogs.
-Unfortunately, a lot of these products are filled with just as much synthetic compounds as most of the insect repellant that’s made for humans.
+Unfortunately, a lot of these products are filled with just as many synthetic compounds as most of the insect repellants that are made for humans.
 Dogs are much more sensitive than humans in some ways, so you wouldn’t want to subject them to these dangerous chemicals unless your veterinarian sees no other valid options.

-- There are tick-repellent sprays which, again, often contain Pyrethrin.
-Spraying Pyrethrin into the air means that both you and your dog will both be inhaling this genotoxic compound.
-Do not use as regular prevention, sometimes used for short term treatment.
+- There are tick-repellent sprays which, again, often contain pyrethrin.
+Spraying pyrethrin into the air means that both you and your dog will both be inhaling this genotoxic compound.
+Do not use it as regular prevention, sometimes used for short-term treatment.
 When used, make sure not to inhale and use on eyes or mouth and other sensitive areas.
 Use outside and not on puppies/very young dogs.

 Vet-Approved Preventatives Are the Gold Standard